aromajoin/controller-sdk-java/README.md

 ```

 ## Version Notes
 Version 2.x is now considered stable and final.
-Version 1.x will be no longer maitained.
+Version 1.x will be no longer supported.

 ## Bugs and Feedback
 **For more information, please checkout this repository and refer to the [sample project](https://github.com/aromajoin/controller-sdk-java/tree/master/Sample).**